Degree-one foliations on complete intersections: Irreducible components of degree-one foliations

-\section{Irreducible Components of Degree-one Foliations}
+\section{Irreducible components of degree-one foliations}

-In this section, we apply the structure Theorem \ref{T:general-cov-by-lines} and its corollaries to determine the irreducible components of $\Folx{X}{}{1}$ for $X$ either a hypersurface or smooth complete intersection of hypersurfaces of degrees at least three, improving \cite[Corolário 2.2.7]{TeseMateus}.
+In this section, we apply the structure Theorem \ref{T:general-cov-by-lines} and its corollaries to determine the irreducible components of $\Folx{X}{1}{1}$ for $X$ either a hypersurface or a smooth complete intersection of hypersurfaces of degrees at least three, improving Corollary \ref{C:ext-comp-int-deg>4}.
+We start with a technical result.